akloss/differentiable_filters/README.md

 In addition to the differentiable filters, we provide the full code that was used to run the experiments described in the paper for reference.

-Under "contexts", the implementation of the three tasks used in the paper (marked by the "paper_" prefix) with their specific implementations for process and sensor model as well as noise models can be found. "paper_training_code" contains functionality for training and evaluation of the DFs.
+Under [contexts](https://github.com/akloss/differentiable_filters/tree/main/differentiable_filters/contexts), the implementation of the three tasks used in the paper (marked by the "paper_" prefix) with their specific implementations for process and sensor model as well as noise models can be found. [paper_training_code](https://github.com/akloss/differentiable_filters/tree/main/differentiable_filters/paper_training_code) contains functionality for training and evaluation of the DFs.

-The training script provided in paper_training_code can be run with the script `run_df_filter_experiment`.
+The training script provided here can be run with the script `run_df_filter_experiment`.
 It has a great number of parameters to determine the type and behaviour of the DFs and the training process.
 You can get a list by typing
 ```
 run_filter_experiment -h
 ```